-D11 Describe additional requirements for transfer admission, if applicable: Applicants must present a minimum 3.0 GPA, and be able to return to the most recently attended college or university.
-All Transfer applicants must submit official college and high school transcripts.
-SAT or ACT scores are required if high school graduation is within the last five years.
+D11 Describe additional requirements for transfer admission, if applicable: Applicants must be eligible to return to the most recently attended college or university.
+All transfer applicants must submit official college and high school transcripts.
+SAT or ACT scores are required if high school graduation is within the last five